-AS should not normally interfere with lovemaking.
-If, however, you are having problems with your hips, your AS is in a flaring stage, or you have lost a considerable amount of spinal movement, you may need to use your ingenuity to find comfortable and satisfying positions.
+Although axSpA should not normally interfere with lovemaking, some patients, especially male axSpA patients, report an increase in sexual dysfunction.
+If, however, you are having problems with your hips, your axSpA is in a flaring stage, or you have lost a considerable amount of spinal movement, you may need to use your ingenuity to find comfortable and satisfying positions.
 It is important to discuss these issues with your partner to make sure they understand your feelings.
 Good communication and a sense of humour will help you maintain a fulfilling sex life.